 This property increases the bioavailability of CBD oil products and essentially ensures that you absorb more CBD.

 MCT oil also has a wide range of benefits.
-It’s believed to promote weight loss, reduce the build-up of lactate, help manage epilepsy, autism, and Alzheimer’s disease, and reduce risk factors associated with heart disease.
+It’s believed to promote weight loss, reduce the build-up of lactate, help manage epilepsy, autism, and Alzheimer’s disease, and reduce risk factors associated with cardiovascular issues.
 It also has anti-inflammatory properties.

 When used as a carrier element, MCT oil enhances the overall potency of the CBD product.

 You can also add CBD oil to topicals like gels, creams and lotions.
 This is particularly beneficial if your skin is affected by arthritis.
-The beauty of this is that topical CBD is seldom associated with any side effects.
+The beauty of this is that topical CBD has almost no side effects.
 So you don’t have to worry about the other oral medications you may be taking.

 CBD oil dosage for arthritis pain relief